 The master’s degree programme in Content Strategy is working on a practical project together with the Climate Change Center Austria.
 The students support the CCCA in developing user-oriented content so that more people can learn about the climate crisis and the possibility of a change in the economy and society.

 Since 2011, the CCCA has made it its business to support the staff of the University of Graz and to assist them in projects.
 Among other things, workshops and seminars will be held to make the findings accessible to everyone.
 The Content Strategy programme now helps to optimise the reach of their digital content.
 For this purpose, the target groups must be identified and data collected.
 Tools such as Matomo, the Google Search Console or the professional functions of the Twitter search are used for this.
-The courses Content Audits, Information Architecture and Monitoring & Web Analytics are involved in this.
-"The collaboration works great," says Katrin Brugger, head of the CCCA service team.
-Students: "It's really great, we're involved, we get to participate, and we get to be at the events."
+The courses Content Audits, Information Architecture and Monitoring and Web Analytics are involved in this.
+“The collaboration works great,” says Katrin Brugger, head of the CCCA service team.
+Students: “It’s really great, we’re involved, we get to participate, and we get to be at the events.”
 One of the students will even work for CCCA this summer.

 “Above all the students and teachers can comprehend the complexity of non-profit associations”, says Katrin Brugger.
 The coordinator of the project, Heinz Wittenbrink, also sees it that way.
 For him, it is important to offer students practical projects to give them the opportunity to apply what they have learned.
 The work of the CCCA plays a major role for him.
 “A year ago, when I became aware of the climate crisis, I decided that my primary concern is to get to grips of that.
 And then I had the idea of doing science communication.
 That’s also an important part of content strategy.
 The FH JOANNEUM, University of Applied Sciences, is simply a scientific institution”, continues Heinz Wittenbrink.
 And the most important scientific findings of the last few years concern climate change.